 For the average small business owner, prudent practices can keep things humming along in every economic condition.
-Here are seven pointers to help your small business remain viable:
+Here are eight pointers to help your small business remain viable.

-Expenses are a constant, but the amount of cash flowing into your business isn’t a certainty.
-The best way to protect your cash flow is to promptly send out invoices and regularly review your receivables.
+Managing your business’s cash flow is critical during times of uncertainty, and many small businesses fail because they don’t control it properly.
+One way to protect your cash flow is to send out invoices and review your receivables promptly.
 In doing so, you might notice that some clients consistently make late payments or are flagrantly overdue.
 Resolve these issues before they become lingering problems.

 Doing things the same way for years on end might seem convenient, but it isn’t necessarily cost-efficient.
 While you’re reviewing your receivables, spend time examining your inventory practices.
 Are you ordering excessive quantities of certain items?
-Could you perhaps buy certain products at a better price from different vendors?
-There are plenty of ways to cut costs, so don’t get caught up doing things one way because it’s what you’re used to.
+Could you perhaps buy certain products at better prices from different vendors?
+There are many ways to cut costs, so don’t get caught up doing things one way because it’s what you’re used to.

 It’s never a bad idea to diversify your small business, but simply adding products or services for the sake of doing something new is not the best strategy.
 Even during an economic boom, attempts to break into new sectors can damage your core operation by siphoning away valuable time and money.
-Instead of potentially damaging your company by veering away from your core competencies, focus on being the absolute best at what your business already does well.
+Instead of potentially damaging your company by veering away from what your business does best, focus on your core competencies.